-Travel: From the US 550/160 intersection in Durango, drive west on US 160 for 27.4 miles to the signal in Mancos.
-Zero-out your trip meter.
-Turn right/north on CO 184 towards Dolores.
+Travel: In a 4WD vehicle with decent clearance, from the US 550/160 intersection in Durango drive west on US 160 for 27.4 miles to the signal in Mancos.
+Measure distance from there.
+Turn north on CO 184 toward Dolores.
 In 0.3 mile, at the sign for Mancos State Park, turn right on Montezuma CR 42.
-In 1.5 miles, the road turns to dirt.
 See the west side of the La Platas from a fresh perspective as you pass by scattered ranches.
-At 5.5 miles, the road becomes FS 561, West Mancos Road.
-Pass the Transfer Campground at 10 miles, roll through a mature aspen and ponderosa forest, and turn right at mile 12.3 on FS 350, Spruce Mill Road.
+At 5.5 miles, the road becomes FSR 561, West Mancos Road.
+Pass the Transfer Campground at 10.3 miles where pavement ends.
+Stay on FSR 561 at 11.1 miles.
+Pass the Aspen Guard Station at 11.9 miles.
+Roll through a mature aspen and ponderosa forest and turn right at mile 12.4 on FSR 350, Spruce Mill Road.
 It remains smooth and graded until mile 18.8.
-Turn on the right spur signed for the Twin Lakes, Sharkstooth TH.
+Turn on the right spur signed for the Twin Lakes, Sharkstooth trailheads, FSR 346.
 The next 1.5 miles require 4WD and good tires.
 The track is rocky with potholes.
 There is dispersed camping along the road with ponds and a terrific view of Hesperus Mountain.
-The Sharkstooth TH is 20.3 miles from the US 160 and CO 184 intersection in Mancos.
+The trailhead is 20.3 miles from the US 160 and CO 184 intersection in Mancos.
 Allow 1.5 hours from Durango.
-The small parking area holds 6 vehicles.
+The small parking area holds six to eight vehicles.

 Quote: I wish to speak a word for Nature, for absolute freedom and wildness.
 Henry David Thoreau

 Mount Moss, Lavender Peak, and Hesperus Mountain from the summit of Centennial Peak.
-(THW, photo)
+(Thomas Holt Ward, photo)

-The Sharkstooth Trail leaves from the east side of the parking lot at 10,900'.
+The Sharkstooth Trail leaves from the east side of the parking lot at elevation 10,900 feet.
 On a well-established pathway, enter an old growth spruce forest.
-The trail is rocky as it passes beneath the toe of the Sharkstooth rock glacier, then spongy and soft on the age-old forest duff surface.
+The trail passes beneath the runout of the Sharkstooth rock glacier.
+Beside the trail is a massive Colorado blue spruce.
+The age-old forest duff surface is spongy and soft.
 The canopy is atwitter with bird songs.
 In this image, returning hikers gape at streamside brookcress and caraway, head-high purple monkshood, and sprays of osha.

-At 1.0 mile, Hesperus Mountain, colorful, banded, and massive, is framed by deep green conifers.
+At 1.0 mile, Hesperus Mountain, colorfully banded, is framed by deep green conifers.
 Hikers give little notice of switchbacks that lift them to sunny swatches and then glades densely populated with bluebells and corn husk lilies.

 In the alpine, reverie continues as the path plows through unimaginably lush gardens of hybridized Indian paintbrush, king's crown, columbine, and phlox.
 (EJB, photo)

 Most hikers will effortlessly cover the 1.8 miles to the Sharkstooth/Centennial Saddle at 11,936 feet, in 45 minutes to an hour.
 Sizable cairns signal the final passageway to this unmistakable juncture.
-Here we leave the Sharkstooth Trail which proceeds east to join the Colorado Trail at Taylor Lake quite near Kennebec Pass.
-Since most people will climb only Centennial, the route up Sharkstooth, pictured, will be discussed last.
+Here we leave the Sharkstooth Trail which proceeds east to join the Colorado Trail at Taylor Lake near Kennebec Pass.
+From the pass, Sharkstooth Peak, slithering, shattered, and chaotic, beckons the skilled and daring.

 The yellow dots scattered all over the tundra are the cheerful alpine sunflower, Old Man of the Mountain.
 Warning: there is a generous sprinkling of elegant death camas.
 One touch of the flower and then your tongue will make you sick.
 If your dog eats the plant, death will shortly follow.